joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 I've provided the driver that will control the Device in Hubitat.
 You need to make sure your Device Network ID in Hubitat matches what you set in the firmware.

 ## Controlling with Siri/HomeKit
-This driver works great with the Hubitat plugin for Homebridge.
+This driver/device works great with the Hubitat plugin for Homebridge.
 Using that, you can control the blinds very well from within the Home app on your iPhone, or with Siri.

 ## Controlling with Alexa
 The Hubitat Alexa skill does not yet support window shades and blinds.
 To enable Alexa to work with my blinds, I created my own Alexa skill here:  https://github.com/joelwetzel/Alexa-Skill-For-Hubitat-Shades-And-Blinds